Deserted ruins of Greece – Ancient Messini

-As we head through, thee is only one other couple wandering around.
+As we head through, there is only one other couple wandering around.
 There is no security, and they only have one archeologist and his pay is low.

 There are signs telling what is what, but I do wish they had guides for hire, as it is days like this, I would love to outsource education.

-There is a lot we have guessing games on, Like these piles of square and round disks.
+There is a lot we have guessing games on; like these piles of both square and round disks.

 We turn it over and look at the detail of the piece.

 Within minutes we have found ourselves quite a collection of pottery pieces.

 We then go to a section that has troughs and we see the stone top actually fits over metal pegs to hold it in place.
 I imagine this was used to pour grain or something similar to the top?

 We learned when we visited ruins in Morocco about how the common plant was used as inspiration for the carver.